-Steven M. Carr is a partner at Pabian & Russell, LLC, concentrating in the areas of estate planning, the administration of estates and trusts, and business succession planning.
+Steven M. Carr is a partner at Pabian & Russell, LLC, concentrating in the areas of estate planning, the administration of estates and trusts, and business succession planning for more than 20 years.
 He co-manages the firm’s Estate Planning and Administration Department, working primarily with families, high-net worth individuals, and privately held businesses.
 Highly experienced with the technical, sophisticated aspects of estate and tax planning, Steve is also skilled at guiding clients through the personal and family dynamics that can influence planning.
 As a trusted advisor, Steve works to educate his clients on all their options, translating the complicated lexicon of estate planning into language they can understand.
 He prides himself on being accessible to clients.

 Steve holds the designation of Accredited Estate Planner (AEP), awarded by the National Association of Estate Planners and Councils.
 This designation recognizes a graduate level specialization in estate planning.
 It is awarded to a select group of estate planning professionals who meet stringent requirements of experience, knowledge, education, professional reputation, and character.

 Steve is currently serving as President-Elect of the Boston Estate Planning Council, one of the oldest and largest interdisciplinary estate planning councils in the United States.
 In prior years, he has served the organization as Treasurer, member of the Board of Directors, Senior Chair for Educational Programming, Chair of the Membership Committee and Chair of the Roundtables Committee, as well as member of many committees including Nominations, Member Involvement, Membership and Networking.